-Those Who Just Missed The Boat
+Margaret River Deals: Those Who Just Missed The Boat

 The Settlers Tavern

 The most popular hideaway in Margaret River is by far The Settlers Tavern (or ‘The Tav’ to the locals).
 Situated in the middle of Main Street, this vibrant pub always has a busy outdoor area.
 Plus, it provides live music on most nights.
-It has a later Happy Hour time of 5.30pm – 6.30pm but the cheap drinks on offer aren’t well publicised.
+It has a later Happy Hour time of 5.30 pm – 6.30 pm but the cheap drinks on offer aren’t well publicised.

 Although this is fine with us, without knowing the offers due to a lack of assigned Happy Hour menu makes it tricky to know how much value we are getting for our Aussie dollar.
 Because of this, the beloved Tavern falls just outside our Top 3 Happy Hours in Margaret River.
 Despite this, it is worth noting that it is by far the best place to go to meet new people and watch sport.

 Being a little away from the obvious hotspots on the high street, The River is an English-styled country pub that again has live music on offer.
 However, like their Happy Hour deals, this only happens on a Sunday (as far as we are aware)!

 That being said, Happy Hour seems to be all day on Sunday.
 However, the cheap Bloody Marys may have blurred our memories on this one!
-They usually change the offers each week, but a large board on the bar will identify exactly what drinks are on offer when you arrive.
+They usually change the offers each week.
+A large board on the bar will identify exactly what drinks are on offer when you arrive.

-The Top Three in Margaret River
+The Top Three Margaret River Deals

 Number 3 – Morries

-From 5pm – 6pm you can spend the evening at the hip Main Street restaurant, Morries.
+From 5 pm – 6 pm, you can spend the evening at the hip Main Street restaurant, Morries.
 Don’t be put off by its intimidating exterior.
 Presenting a surprisingly urban black façade overhanging a lush outdoor seating area, this Happy Hour has a lot to offer at very reasonable prices.

 Should you feel the need to be more adventurous, you can take up the offer of two cocktails for $30.
 Be aware however that it needs to be the same cocktail ordered at the same time.
 We love this option as it gives us the chance to mix up our standard cheap drinks order.

 Number 2 – Elkamo

-A wide selection of tap beers are on offer for $8.
+A wide selection of tap beers is on offer for $8.
 A glass of local red or white wine is available for $7.
 However, the real offer here is that ALL cocktails are on offer at $15 each!
 And rest assured, there are some great varieties to choose from.

-Table service is in place, but should you feel the need to be closer to the action, bar stalls are situated away from the restaurant.
+Table service is standard.
+However, should you feel the need to be closer to the action, bar stalls are available.
 The interior has minimal lighting from the dropped pendant fixtures, whilst a huge splash of colour can be seen from the wall leading to the front door.
-Just in case those one too many cocktails makes you forget the way out!
+Just in case one too many cocktails make you forget the way out!

 Number 1 – Swings Taphouse & Kitchen

 The bar is dominated by large, stainless steel tap pumps on show.
 Happy Hour is not only for beers (priced at a mere $8 a pint) but also for the wines.
 These are priced at an even more reasonable cost of $5 a glass.

 The restaurant is up a small number of steps to the left, and the large bar area is snugly arranged fronting a large open fireplace.
 Barrels, crates, and pallets form the rest of the interior.
 The large windows and bi-folding doors allow for plenty of light to enter the rooms, creating a fresh but cosy atmosphere.

-If you do visit the Margaret River region you’ll definitely be eager to experience what else is out there.
+If you do visit the Margaret River region, you’ll definitely be eager to experience what else is out there.
 Whilst we hope this blog post has given you an insight on where to wine and dine at a reasonable price, there is an alternative which is FREE.

 We alluded earlier on that going to each winery would burn a hole in your pocket.
 Whilst this is true if you bought a bottle of wine at each stop, you can always sample wines for free at the cellar doors.

 For an extensive list of Margaret River wineries, please click here.

 If you can gloss over the sales pitch and enjoy the wines on offer then it’s free alcohol.
 Which is totally worthwhile in our books.
 You might learn a thing or two as well.
 With 150+ wineries to drive to, you have no excuse not to be a wine connoisseur at the end of it all.
-Just make sure you take your designated driver for a well-earnt pint after, preferably between 5pm – 6pm!
+Just make sure you take your designated driver for a well-earnt pint after, preferably between 5 pm – 6 pm!